hesabFun/pgsql/README.md

 - Reset everything (DANGER: deletes data):
     - `docker compose down -v && docker compose up`

-## TODO
-- [x] Create a function to create a tenant
-- [x] Create a function to create an account for a tenant
-- [ ] Create a function to create a ledger
-- [ ] Create a function to create a ledger entry
-- [ ] Create a function to query ledger entries

 ## License
 - This sample is provided as-is.
 Use freely for learning or as a starting point for your projects.